ajesler/sot-cloud-demo/README.md

 git clone https://github.com/ajesler/sot-cloud-demo.git
 cd sot-cloud-demo

 # set the environment variables.
-You will need to get these.
+You will need to get these and make sure they are available in your shell.
-./env.sh

 ruby cloudifiable.rb